senabayraktaroglu/Image_Captioning/README.md

 have relatively more impact on generating captions.

 # Preprocessing

-Images are downloaded from different url's and they are resized to dimension (299,299,3).Dimension (299,299,3) is chosen due to the requirements of InceptionV3.
-While resizing images a method used which is called inter area, it is resampling using pixel area relation.Since an image have multiple captions, a single image entered to network multiple times.
+- Resizing images with inter area interpolation to dimension (299,299,3), it is resampling using pixel area relation
-Thus image augmentation used on some images to create modified versions of them.
-To have robustness against different kinds of images.
-Some of the augmentation techniques used are, adding gaussian noise, contrast normalization, %50 flipping and etc.
+- Image augmentation to have robustness against different kinds of images.Some of the augmentation techniques used are, adding gaussian noise, contrast normalization, %50 flipping and etc.

 # Model Architecture
 ![image](https://user-images.githubusercontent.com/17252665/90516537-ce2d1500-e16c-11ea-92d1-57194d50d39a.png)
 figure 1

-Model has 2 main parts: Recurrent Neural Network (LSTM) and Convolutional Neural Network (InceptionV3).
-CNN part is used for feature extraction and LSTM is used to learn relation between images and corresponding captions by combining both semantic and visual features which will be described in detail in next chapters.

-As seen from figure 1 an image first enters to the pretrained model of inception-v3,then it passes a dense and relu layer.
-CNN module finishes after this, then output of cnn enters into attention module, with cell state and hidden state of LSTM at time (t-1).
-In the attention module, as seen from figure 8 , three dense layers used one for cnn output,the other two are for for hidden state and cell state of lstm.
-Then those layers summed and entered to tanh and then this result entered to softmax and multiplied with cnn output.
-The resultant output vector can be called context vector.
+Model has 3 main parts:
+- Recurrent Neural Network (LSTM)
+- Convolutional Neural Network (InceptionV3)
+- Attention Module

 # Optimization, Network